 Our Vision is A Deeper Sense of Place: Seeing, Connecting and Amplifying Change

-COBALT is ALL About Co-Creating A Story Of Place
+COBALT is ALL About Co-Creating A Deeper Sense Of Place

-This collaborative is a beginning, an opportunity to be together as part of a global movement, and our focus is place-based!
-Our goal is to offer a journey of guided imagination to build relationship and work to discover unique potential, identify and explore new possibilities for collective practice and experience the authentic wholeness of place.
-We will appreciate and will learn how to better see, connect and amplify the innovations already well underway in food, fiber, energy, water, waste, and tourism as well as take the time that is needed to let go of what needs to change and build renewal of our love of place and the wholeness and patterns of life.
+We call this a “Learning Journey” as it is a journey of imagination and direct action, an opportunity to be together as part of a global movement and deepen our work in our own bioregions!
+We are in collaboration with communities in many regions across the globe with a current focus on bioregions in Colombia, Scotland, Iceland, and Wales as well as two bioregions in the USA: Casco Bay Gulf of Maine and San Francisco Bay Delta.
+Our vision is to provide navigation for journeys of guided imagination to build relationships between people and place and work together to discover unique potential, identify and explore new possibilities for collective practice and experience the authentic wholeness of place.
+We will appreciate and will learn how to better see, connect and amplify the innovations already well underway related to our food, fiber, energy, water, waste, and tourism.
+This work is about love of place, stewardship of ecosystems that need attention like seagrass meadows and tidal wetlands in Casco Bay and Oak forests in the high Andes of Colombia.
+We are connecting to the wholeness and patterns of life.
+Join us in discovering these patterns, the essence, the unique nature of place.

 “We shall not cease from exploration